Cinema for Peace Foundation: Cinema for Peace Foundation Special Initiatives

 Justice Gala On the occasion of the 10th Session of the Assembly of the States Parties of the ICC, the inaugural Justice Gala took place on 12 December 2011 to recognize the growing global role of the ICC in the struggle for international justice and human rights.
 The Gala was held in New York by the Office of the Prosecutor of the ICC and the Cinema for Peace Foundation.

 At the Gala event, Justitia Awards were given to Luis Moreno-Ocampo - the first Prosecutor of the ICC - Botswana’s President Ian Khama, Angelina Jolie, Benjamin Ferencz- a Chief Prosecutor of Nazi war crimes at Nuremberg - and other individuals and organizations who have played an important role in fulfilling the mission and goals of the International Criminal Court.

-Freedom of Expression – An Evening in Honor of Ai Weiwei 100 personalities joined "Art & Cinema for Peace" for Ai Weiwei at Art Basel to give him a voice / Special screening of Documentary Ai Weiwei – Never Sorry, followed by a panel discussion and dinner at Fondation Beyeler in Basel.
-The Chinese artist Ai Weiwei made a rare video statement for the dinner out of his house arrest on the evening of 10 June 2012, stating that his detention was a punishment for criticizing the authorities for the violation of human rights and freedom.

 The Prosecutor – In the Name of Justice On 15 June 2012 Cinema for Peace, with the Office of the Prosecutor, hosted a special justice evening in The Hague, to honor and farewell the first Chief Prosecutor of the International Criminal Court and welcome his successor Fatou Bensouda in her new role.
 During the evening the short film "S.O.S. – Siege on Syria" was premiered.

-Sports for Peace – Muhammad Ali On the occasion of the Olympic Games in London, Cinema for Peace Foundation consulted the Olympic Games committee and brought Muhammad Ali to the opening ceremony, with the overall theme being human rights and sports.